lukas-h/toy-http/README.md

 For more advanced usage, you can set as first argument the folder or port.
 Then the folder and as third argument how many connections are possible at once.
 ![](http://www.lukashimsel.me/pics/toy-http2.png)

+#### run it as a daemon
+Use the command `toy-httpd` to execute it as a daemon, make sure you input the absolute path for the serve folder.

 ## dependencies
 no dependencies to external libraries, just the C standard libraries and